-The Skilled Worker Visa immigration route offers excellent opportunities for persons to live and work in the UK.
-The route is also highly beneficial to UK companies that want to employ overseas workers, as it allows UK employers to acquire skills from outside the UK.
+The UK Skilled Worker Visa immigration route offers excellent opportunities for persons to live and work in the UK.
+The route is also highly beneficial to UK companies that want to employ overseas workers.
+The route allows UK employers to acquire valuable skills from outside the UK.

 How to qualify for the Skilled Worker Visa

-To qualify for the Skilled Worker visa, an applicant has to have a certificate of sponsorship from an approved UK employer.
+To qualify for the Skilled Worker visa, an applicant has to have a certificate of sponsorship.
+The certificate must be from an approved UK employer.
 An approved UK employer is also known as a Sponsor.

 The job on offer has to be on the list of eligible occupations.
 The employee has to be paid a minimum salary.
 This minimum salary will depend on the type of work they do.

 The specific eligibility in every case will depend on the particular job offer.
 We therefore highly recommend that applicants seek the advice of a Breytenbachs consultant.

 You will normally need a salary of at least £25,600 per year.
 However, if the ‘going rate’ for your job type is higher than this amount, you have to earn at least that higher amount.

 There are certain exceptions.
 You might still be eligible if your job is eligible, but the salary is less than the minimum amount or going rate.
 You can qualify if you are paid between 70% and 90% of the usual going rate for your job, and your salary is at least £20,480 per year, and you also meet the following requirements: